 Turkey day will be here in just a few short weeks.
 Whether you are a teacher looking for Thanksgiving activities for the classroom, or a parent looking for ideas to keep kids busy before Thanksgiving dinner with the family, these Thanksgiving crafts for kids are sure to be a hit!

 Let’s take a look at these simple Thanksgiving crafts that are so much fun for the entire family.

-Kids absolutely love making this fun science craft for Thanksgiving.
+Children of all ages love making this fun craft for Thanksgiving.

 Why is slime so popular?
 There is a psychology behind slime.
 When kids make, play with, or watch slime videos, they enter a meditative state.
 This mindfulness activity helps calm them down and forget about the stress of the day.

 Speaking of stress, Thanksgiving can be a stressful time of year.
 There are turkey dinners to make, napkin holders and place cards to fill out, a dinner table to decorate, pumpkin pie to bake, and family members to entertain.
-Let the kids decompress from the holiday chaos with this easy cinnamon Thanksgiving slime recipe.
+Let the kids decompress from the holiday chaos with their favorite Thanksgiving crafts.

 Simple Thanksgiving Slime Ingredients